 This permit allows international students who have completed a degree or diploma program at a designated learning institution in Canada to work in the country for up to three years.

-Another important requirement for the PGWP is that you must apply within 180 days of receiving written confirmation from your educational institution that you have met the requirements for completing your program of study.
+Another critical requirement for the PGWP is that you must apply within 180 days of receiving written confirmation from your educational institution that you have met the requirements for completing your program of study.
 This confirmation can be in the form of a letter or transcript.

 How Can We Help You